 - Ongoing and relevant training on a wide variety of BSA/AML topics.

 - An audit of your AML compliance program at least once a year.

 That last one always seems to be a challenge for cryptocurrency businesses large and small, and it’s no small wonder.
 Many financial auditors lack experience with cryptocurrency as a technology, and thus valuable resources are spent educating the auditor about how crypto works so they can actually do their job.

 As such, some stones go unturned.
 In our experience working with cryptocurrency MSB/money transmitters, we’ve seen prior audits that include many of the same compliance vulnerabilities.

-Here are the top three cryptocurrency audit issues we see pop up most frequently so that when it’s time to audit your AML compliance again, the outcome is as helpful to your financial institution as possible.
+Here are the top three mistakes during a cryptocurrency audit we see pop up most frequently so that when it’s time to audit your AML compliance again, the outcome is as helpful to your financial institution as possible.

 Mistake #1: Not Reviewing MTL For Each State You Do Business In

 You need to review money transmitter licensure (MTL) for each state you do business in.
 Because the states lack a uniform definition of what a money transmission is, requirements may vary.

 For instance, California defines “money transmission” as selling or issuing payment instruments, selling or issuing stored value, or receiving money for transmission.
 Connecticut defines money transmission as engaging in the business of receiving money or monetary value within or outside the United States for transmission through payment instrument, wire, facsimile, electronic transfer, issuing stored value, or some combination of these methods.